huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image_copy.md

 * `image_size` - Indicates the size(bytes) of the image file.

-* `checksum` - Indicates the checksum of the data associated with the image.

 * `status` - Indicates the status of the image.
 The value can be **active**, **queued**, **saving**, **deleted**, or **killed*, only image with a status of **active** can be used.

+* `active_at` - The time when the image status changes to active, in RFC3339 format.

+* `created_at` - The creation time of the image, in RFC3339 format.

+* `updated_at` - The last update time of the image, in RFC3339 format.

 ## Timeouts